2021–22 UEFA Europa Conference League: Teams

-Round and draw dates
+Schedule

 The schedule of the competition was as follows.
 Matches were scheduled for Thursdays apart from the final, which took place on a Wednesday, though exceptionally could take place on Tuesdays or Wednesdays due to scheduling conflicts (especially featuring teams from countries where there were very few sufficient stadiums, such as Gibraltar and Wales).
 Scheduled kick-off times starting from the group stage were 18:45 (instead of 18:55 previously) and 21:00 CEST/CET, though exceptionally could take place at 16:30 due to geographical reasons.

 All draws started at 13:00 or 14:00 CEST/CET and were held at the UEFA headquarters in Nyon, Switzerland.
 On 16 July 2021, UEFA announced that the group stage draw would be held in Istanbul, Turkey.